fsantanna/pingus/ceu/README.md

 8. `Sprite::update` [[![X]][cpp_sprite_1]]
     finally updates the animation frame.

-Nonetheless, each dispatching step is necessary considering the game
+Each dispatching step in the chains is necessary considering the game
 architecture:

 * With a single assignment to `last_screen`, we can easily deactivate the